-SJNG argues that lines 1-5, 7-12(a), 20-24, 26-33, 39-43, and 45-51 of columns A-H on Schedule A-1 is contractual information, the disclosure of which would impair SJNG's efforts to contract for goods and services on favorable terms.
-We agree.
-The information shows the price or weighted average price which SJNG has paid to its vendors for specific months and period dates.
+SJNG argues that lines 1-5, 7-12, 20-24, 26-33, 39-43, and 45-51 of columns A-H on Schedule A-1 is contractual information, the disclosure of which would impair SJNG's efforts to contract for goods and services on favorable terms.
+The revised Schedule A-1 discloses the information on lines 39-43, 45, and Therefore, by filing this revision to Schedule A-1, we will treat SJNG's request for confidential treatment as narrowed to lines 1-5, 7-12, 20-24, 26-33, and 46 to be consistent with the revised schedule.
+The information on the other lines of the request shows the price or weighted average price which SJNG has paid to its vendors for specific months and period dates.
 Knowledge of the prices that SJNG pays to its vendor(s) during a month would give other competing vendors information with which to potentially or actually control the pricing of gas, by either all quoting a particular price, or by adhering to a price offered by SJNG's current vendor(s).
 Despite the fact that this information is the price, or weighted average price paid by SJNG during the involved month, a vendor which had sold gas at a price less than such weighted average cost could refuse in the future to make price concessions previously made, and could refuse to sell at a price less than such weighted average price.
 The end result, SJNG asserts, is reasonably likely to be increased gas prices, and, therefore, an increased cost of gas which SJNG must recover from its ratepayers.
-We find the above-mentioned lines on Schedule A-1 to be proprietary confidential business information.
+We agree and find that the requested information is proprietary confidential business information.

-In addition, SJNG argues that the information in lines 1-22 of columns A-K on Schedule A-7P is contractual data which should be afforded confidential treatment.
+In addition, SJNG argues that the information in lines 1-25 of columns A-L on Schedule A-7P is contractual data which should be afforded confidential treatment.
 We agree.
-The information delineates the number of therms purchased for system supply, the number of therms purchased for end use, the commodity costs/pipeline, the demand costs, and FGT's GRI, ACA, TRC, and TOP costs for purchases by SJNG from its vendor(s).
+The information delineates the number of therms purchased for system supply, the number of therms purchased for end use, the commodity costs/pipeline and third party, the demand costs, and FGT's GRI, ACA, TRC, and TOP costs for purchases by SJNG from its vendor(s).
 These figures are algebraic functions of the price per therm paid to vendors in the column entitled "Total Cents Per Therm."
 Thus, the publication of these columns together, or independently, could allow other vendors to derive the purchase price of gas paid by SJNG to its vendor(s).
 We find that this information would permit other vendors to determine contractual information which, if made public, would impair SJNG's efforts to contract for goods and services on favorable terms.